PlayStation®5 consoles have been designed with several features and functions to support accessibility needs.

-To customise how closed captions look on your screen, select Closed Captions Settings, turn off Display Closed Captions as Specified by Content, and then configure the following:
+To customize how closed captions look on your screen, select Closed Captions Settings, turn off Display Closed Captions as Specified by Content, and then configure the following:

-Background colour and opacity, window colour and opacity
+Background color and opacity, window color and opacity

 The chat transcription feature (speech-to-text and text-to-speech) converts the voices of other players in voice chat in parties and supported games, and reads aloud text you enter to other players.
 Chat transcription in game chat is available only in games that support it.